Kikky007/KMS-Sales-Analysis/README.md

 # KMS-Sales-Analysis
-This project Is a Capstone Project which contains SQL-based business intelligence insights for Kultra Mega Stores (KMS), a furniture and office supplies company operating in Nigeria.
+This project Is a DSA Capstone Project which contains SQL-based business intelligence insights for Kultra Mega Stores (KMS), a furniture and office supplies company operating in Nigeria.
 The analysis supports the Abuja division using historical order data (2009–2012) to answer strategic business questions.

 ## Project Contents
 KMS DATA Queries

 KMS Data set

+OrderStatus

 ## Case Study Objectives